SevaSk/ecoute/README.md

    pip install -r requirements.txt
    ```

-4. (Optional) Replace the Open API key in `keys.py` file in the transcribe directory:
+4. (Optional) Replace the Open API key in `parameters.yaml` file in the transcribe directory:

-   - Option 1: Use command prompt.
-Run the following command, ensuring to replace "API KEY" with the actual OpenAI API key:
+   Replace the Open API key in `parameters.yaml` file manually.
+Open in a text editor and alter the line:

       ```
-      python -c "with open('keys.py', 'w', encoding='utf-8') as f: f.write('OPENAI_API_KEY=\"API KEY\"')"
-      ```

-   - Option 2: Replace the Open API key in keys.py file manually.
-Open in a text editor and enter the following content:

-      ```
-      OPENAI_API_KEY="API KEY"
+        api_key: 'API_KEY'
       ```
       Replace "API KEY" with the actual OpenAI API key.
 Save the file.